aws-samples/jira-ticket-classification/README.md

 - Processes Jira ticket exports placed in S3
 - Uses AWS Glue for data deduplication
 - Designed to work with Jira Server exports

+**Note**: Deduplication is important if you allow users to manually upload Jira exports and also run the automatic pull.
+If you can ensure no incremental imports contain duplicates, you can remove the AWS Glue job.

 ## How It Works